mariodimitrovv/hiero-sdk-js/README.md

 ## Start tests

-* To start the integration tests follow the next steps:
+- To start the integration tests follow the next steps:
     - Run the [local node](https://github.com/hiero-ledger/hiero-local-node)
     - Rename [sample.env](https://github.com/hiero-ledger/hiero-sdk-js/blob/main/.env.sample) in the root directory to .env
         - Ensure the `OPERATOR_ID` and `OPERATOR_KEY` are fields populated from accounts created by the local node
         - Update the network to `HEDERA_NETWORK="local-node"`
     - Run `task test:integration:node`
     - Stop the [local node](https://github.com/hiero-ledger/hiero-local-node)
-* To start unit tests follow the next steps:
+- To start unit tests follow the next steps:
-    - Run `task test:unit` (Note: the local node should not be running)
+    - Run `task test:unit`

 ## Contributing